ivangfr/springboot-keycloak-mongodb-testcontainers/README.md

 1. Access http://localhost:9080/swagger-ui.html

-1. Click on `GET /api/books` to open it.
-Then, click on `Try it out` button and, finally, click on `Execute` button It will return a http status code `200` and an empty list or a list with some books if you've already added them
+1. Click on `book-controller` and after on `GET /api/books` to open it.
+Then, click on `Try it out` button and, finally, click on `Execute` button.
+It will return a http status code `200` and an empty list or a list with some books if you've already added them

 1. Now, let's try to call a secured endpoint without authentication.
 Click on `POST /api/books` to open it.
 Then, click on `Try it out` button (you can use the default values) and, finally, on `Execute` button.
 It will return:
    ```